apache/distributedlog/docs/globalreplicatedlog/main.rst

 Figure 1 illustrates the servers in a `Global Replicated Log` setup.
 There is no inter datacenter communication between write proxies or log segment storage nodes.
-The only component that does inter datacenters communications within its hosts is the “Global” metadata store, which is a global setup of ZooKeeper.
+The only component that does inter datacenters communications within its hosts is the 'Global' metadata store, which is a global setup of ZooKeeper.
 Write clients will talk to the write proxies in its local region to bootstrap the ownership cache and redirect to correct write proxies in other regions through direct TCP connections.
 While readers will identify the regions of the log segment storage nodes according to